Skip to contents

 arrow_colour

-The colour of the arrow head
+The outline colour of the arrow segment and arrow head when using fixed arrow parameters.

 arrow_head_length